koltclassic/labs-leads/readme.md

 ```

+A .env file will need to be created at the root level of the backend directory
-Environment variables will be available in 1password
+The contents of the env file are available in 1password